 Middle-Earth’s beauty needs no further introduction.
 Blue skies, glistening lakes and snow-capped mountains… But this isn’t make believe.
 The wonderful thing about Middle-Earth, is that it truly exists, and not just on screen.
-New Zealand, is now giving you the chance to tour these real-life movie sets and follow in the footsteps of Legolas and pals.
-Our writer Mei Yun put the Lord of the Rings horse-riding experience to the test…
+New Zealand is now giving you the chance to tour these real-life movie sets and follow in the footsteps of Legolas and pals.
+Lightfoot’s New Zealand specialist, Mei Yun, puts the Lord of the Rings horse-riding experience to the test…

 We saddled up and joined Dart Stables for a tour through the New Zealand countryside.
 The tour is in Glenorchy, less than an hour drive from Queenstown, along the extremely scenic Dart River.
 I am not a professional rider (I have only been on a horse three or four times), but as we were grouped according to our skill levels I felt happy that I wouldn’t be holding anyone up as we rode out to return the ring to Mount Doom.